rph2002/dev_project/README.md

 rendering with Groovy Server Pages (GSP) for the views and leverage SiteMesh for templating.

+## Assumptions
+* You are running this application in a Linux-based environment
+* User is familiar with navigation in Linux-based environment
+* Only required features wanted

+## Limitations
+* Application is only available in local environment
+* All data in database is reset once the application stops running
+* Application performance was not tested with large amounts of data

+## Testing
+* The site uses a layout for the header, navigation bar, and footer for all pages
+* The navigation bar includes two buttons, "View Tasks" and "Create Task"
+* View Task includes a container of all current tasks ordered by creation data(oldest to newest), or a prompt to create a task if none exist
+* Each task is listed in a Bootstrap card that shows the user it's status, incomplete or completed, title, description, 2 buttons to edit or delete, and the dates it was created and last modified
+* If a user clicks on the status, a dropdown will appear allowing the user to make a task "completed" or "incomplete"
+* If a user clicks on the edit button, the user will be prompted with a form to input a different title and description, that is pre-filled with the selected task's values
+* If a user clicks on the delete button, the page will refresh and the selected task will be deleted
+* "Create Task" prompts the user with a form to fill in a title and description for a task
+* When saved, the user will be redirected to the "View Tasks" page and the new task will be present
+* All successful or unsuccessful actions will prompt an alert under the navigation bar informing the user of the status.
+Red for error, green for success

 ## Specific Technologies Used
 * VirtualBox 7.0.20
 * Ubuntu 24.04.1 LTS